 Our sustainability commitment focuses on first preventing waste where possible and then diverting waste from landfills to better uses, such as recycling and composting.
 Managing our waste responsibly is an opportunity to protect natural resources and gain efficiencies and business value in our operations.

 That's why we set ambitious goals to reduce the amount of waste generated and to divert at least 90% of our waste from the landfill — to become a zero waste company.

-Kroger's stores have focused on achieving zero waste for several years, using a variety of reduction and recycling initiatives.
-Our stores donate millions of pounds of unsalable food to those in need.
-Then we use our waste management programs to capture materials like cardboard, plastics, paper and glass—as well as inedible food and organics—for recycling.
-We also offer an in-store plastics recycling program for our customers.
+Our stores donate millions of pounds of unsalable food to those in need, reducing food that goes to waste.
+Our waste management programs capture materials like cardboard, plastics, paper and glass—as well as inedible food and organics—for recycling.
+We also offer an in-store plastic film recycling program for our customers.